GabrielaXQuintais/repro-collab/preregistration.md

 1. Calculate error rates for each stimulus difference
 2. Identify the approximate location of the just noticeable difference (JND) as the point where the function transitions from flat to sloped
 3. Compare patterns across participants to assess consistency
-4. this is the edit Sajedeh is making for educational purposes.
 5. this is yet another change